Will our wedding in Italy be legally recognised and what documentation do we need to produce to ensure it is?

-- Go to Rome and post notice at the UK Embassy – contact us using the form below or by email firstname.lastname@example.org for a full explanation of what is required to ensure that you correctly following the procedure for the legal requirements for civil weddings in Italy for UK non residents.
+- Go to Rome and post notice at the UK Embassy – contact a wedding planner in Italy for a full explanation of what is required to ensure that you correctly following the procedure for the legal requirements for civil weddings in Italy for UK non residents.

 Residency Requirement & Regulations

 Most Town Halls will waiver the residency requirement for foreign couples.
 However, it is advisable to arrive four days prior to your wedding day, particularly if you are undertaking the legal paperwork yourselves.
 In some parts of Italy the Comune – Town Hall request the couple do a Declaration of Marriage.
 This can be two or three days before the wedding.
 If the couple do not speak Italian an Interpreter will need to accompany the couple.

 Other important information